Graduate Certificate Program in Culture and Media

 For more information, please visit our Program in Culture and Media website.

 For information on public programs at the Center for Media, Culture, and History, please visit the CMCH website.

 Certificate Program in Culture and Media

-The Departments of Anthropology and Cinema Studies offer a specialized joint course of study leading to a New York State Certificate in Culture and Media for NYU graduate students who are also pursuing their PhD degrees in Anthropology or Cinema Studies.
+The Departments of Anthropology and Cinema Studies offer a specialized joint course of study leading to a New York State Certificate in Culture and Media for NYU graduate students who are also pursuing their PhD degrees in Anthropology, Cinema Studies, or Comparative Literature.

 David B. Kriser Professor of Anthropology

 Director, Certificate Program in Culture and Media

 Associate Director, Center for Media, Culture, & History

 NYU Kanbar Institute of Film and Television

 Associate Arts Professor, Film and Television